 A course designed for the beginning singer and primarily intended for those with little or no previous experience.
 Course content includes instruction in correct posture, breath support, vowel placement and resonance, diction, and basic considerations of tone production.

-Credits: 1 Prerequisite: Must not be a Vocal Music Major
+Minimum Grades - Prerequisite Text area: Must not be a Vocal Music Major Credits: 1